Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 Here to do some tests with some of the math that I've been working on.
 Laser temp 19.0C at 10:55.
 Double checked detector power supply voltages with ampmeter.
 Digital logic was at 4.89 -> 5.00V.
 All detectors in working order.

 First test: balancing HH/VV using my script, but with the previously calibrated quartz plate setting of -24.1215 degrees (instead of the incorrect -0.421 degrees, which is actually the radian value).
 Previously calibrated value was 63.4 and my script came up with 65.2439869938821, so it seems there is *some* drift.
 Pretty significant drift honestly.
 I updated this value in the config.
+I actually kept running this balancing script and the drift is indeed quite significant.
+I did notice some temperature changes throughout the day: cold when i came in but then it got VERY warm, relatively speaking (laser at 19C) and has been getting colder and colder throughout the day.
+The drift has (anecdotally) only really gone one way throughout the day, so I think it could be possible that it's due to temperature changes.
+It's definitely worth talking to F&M at least.

+No other notes on the apparatus, left it all day until close.

 ## 6/6/23
 MP: A, O